embeddr/unity-cart-return/doc/design.md

 	- Intention is simply to make it easier to pick up carts as speed increases.
 	- Magnetic effect should require line-of-sight between the two carts.
 	- Also should probably only apply to the free cart, not the player's stack.
-- **Green: Player agility**
+- **Green: Nudge/Boost carts**
-    - Intention is to allow the player to navigate more effectively as the pace of the game increases.
+    - Intention is to give the player a consumable up/down boost that applies to the entire stack of players carts in order to allow escaping challenging scenarios or reach a cart or return corral that would otherwise be too far.

-**TODO: Need to work out how the effects play out over time:**
+**How do these effects play out over time?**
-- Full effect for a limited duration, then goes away entirely?
-    - Does the number of carts impact the effect, the duration, or both?
-- Full effect initially, but effect continually decays?
-    - Easier to reason about, but it might not be as fun to the player.
-- Could be different for each!
+- Each green cart provides one nudge consumable.
+- Each red cart provides two seconds of magnetism, also consumable.
+	- TBD if this will burn out the entire accumulated duration, or just two seconds.
+- Each blue cart immediately slows the scroll speed down when returned.

 ### Cart Color Combos
 - In general, turning in more carts should increase the benefit to the player
-- To encourage more selective cart colleciton, collecting carts of the same color consecutively will award a X% bonus relative to collecting the same carts in mixed order.
+- To encourage more selective cart colleciton, collecting carts of the same color consecutively may award a X% bonus relative to collecting the same carts in mixed order.
+	- Having second thoughts on this - I don't know that this complexity brings much value.

 ### Point Collection
 - Points are collected at a base rate of 10 points per second times a multiplier (default 1.0)